 All you have to do is focus on planning ahead, reading the road and anticipating obstacles and junctions.

 Don’t worry, it’s not as complicated as it sounds!
 Follow our guide to fuel efficient driving to start saving money today.

 1. Read the road

 This means looking far ahead and anticipating obstacles or changes in gradient.
 That way, you can ease off the throttle rather than slamming your foot on the brakes.
-On slopes, imagine you’re back on your bike, and enjoy gravity when going downhill, using the momentum to get you some of the way if you’re set for an incline.
+On slopes, you can take advantage of the gravity when going downhill, using the momentum to get you some of the way if you’re set for an incline and braking as necessary.

 2. Plan your journeys

 Who wants to sit in traffic anyway?
 If you can, plan your route to avoid busy sections of road, especially at peak times, and to ensure you don’t get lost.

 Got lots of errands to run?
 Where possible, it’s more fuel efficient to do one long trip rather than several short ones to avoid starting your engine from cold too many times.
 According to fuel-economy.co.uk, a cold engine will generally use twice as much fuel as a warm engine.